-Project Initiation Document vs Project Charter – If you are preparing for the PRICE2 exam, most probably you have heard the project initiation document.
+If you are preparing for the PRICE2 exam, most probably you have heard the project initiation document.
 Because it is a PRICE2 concept.
-Many experts have difficulties in creating a Project Initiation Document before to start a project.
-Assume that you have received sign-off from your client, planned your resources and tasks and you are ready to start your project.
-Now everything is under your control, you can assign responsibilities to the team members and organize resources to get ahead of schedule.
-In order to start your project successfully, you need to create a project initiation document.
-In this article, we will discuss the basics of this important document for project management.
+In short, a project initiation document (PID) includes essential project information such as scope, success criteria, and collaboration, which is created before starting a project.
+Assume that you have signed a new contract with your client.
+Then you planned all the resources and tasks to be ready to start your project.
+Now everything is under your control so you can assign responsibilities to the team members and organize resources to get ahead of schedule.
+However, in order to start your project in the right way, you need to create a project initiation document.
+In this article, we will cover the Project Initiation Document vs Project Charter topic and discuss how to create a project initiation document (PID).

 A project initiation document is a critical document that involves basic information such as project scope, success criteria, and collaboration.
 It provides a single source of reference about the project so that involved people can easily understand what the project is about.
 It forms the foundation for a project.

-Simply put, the project initiation document answers below fundamental questions about the project;
+Simply put, the project initiation document answers the below fundamental questions about the project;

 - What is the purpose of the project?